What to Expect During a Job Interview and How to Make a Good Impression

 It's important to ask a few questions about the company you are applying for a position with.
 Do so before exiting the interview.
 How many employees they have, are they global, what are the benefits of the position you applied for.
 How long has the company been in business.
 Always make a point to ask the expected salary of the position as well.

 Look up the average pay scale for the position in your area too.
 You can find the average pay scale for any position via an internet search.
 Even bringing up statistical data for the base pay of the position by region or state.
 The knowledge of the average pay rate can keep you from accepting a below average salary.

 Before you leave make sure to thank your interviewer for their time.
 A handshake is appropriate and often expected too.
 Time is a precious commodity in any profession.
 Letting an interviewer know you appreciated the time taken is always a good move.

 Is it acceptable to take my cell phone to an interview

-After A Job Interview, What To Do Before You Accept A Job Offer
+Before You Accept a Job Offer

-I have seen many overzealous applicants sign an employment agreement only to be sadly disappointing that they were not making the salary they expected, and often less than the average salary for the position.
-In some cases, making less than some of the employees they were hired to supervise.
-Without looking into what is being offered and signing off on the job offer or contract blindly they were stuck, with no way to ask for a better salary, often making less than what they were worth to an employer.
-This is why above all else, read the agreement, a prospective employer extending a job offer will not scoff at your choice to give the contract a once over.
-You are well within your rights to request a day to go over your job offer before accepting, taking longer could cost you the job depending on the need of a company to fill the position.
+I have seen many applicants sign an employment agreement only to regret it later.
+Once they noticed they were not making the salary they expected.
+Often less than the average salary for the position.
+In some cases they found themselves in supervisory positions.
+Making less in salary than those under them.
+Without looking into what is being offered and signing off you may get stuck.
+With no way to ask for a better salary, making less than what they were worth to an employer.
+This is why above all else, read the agreement.

+A prospective employer extending a job offer will not scoff at your choice to give the contract a once over.
+You are well within your rights to request a day to go over your job offer before accepting.
+Taking longer could cost you the job depending on the need of a company to fill the position.
+Read every detail.

-Test your interviewing knowledge
+Test your interviewing knowledgeview quiz statistics